Making your education affordable

 To be considered for an academic scholarship you must:

-- APPLY TO RIDER: Submit your completed application for admission, including official transcripts, standardized test scores (unless applying test-optional), essay, and one letter of recommendation by February 15.
-(Note: the final deadline is December 1 for all Musical Theatre applicants.)
+- APPLY TO RIDER: Submit your completed application for admission, including official transcripts, standardized test scores (unless applying test-optional), essay, and one letter of recommendation by January 15.
+(Note: the final deadline is November 15th for all Musical Theatre and Acting applicants.)

-- Test-optional Policy: Beginning with freshman applicants for the fall of 2019, Rider will offer Test-optional Admission.
+- Test-optional Policy: Rider offers Test-optional Admission.
 Test-optional applicants will be given full consideration for scholarships.

-- Have a minimum cumulative academic 2.7 GPA (unweighted) on a 4.0 scale; and
+- Have a minimum cumulative academic 2.7 GPA (unweighted) on a 4.0 scale.

 - Applicants for the Trustee Scholarship are required to submit an additional essay and must apply by November 15.
 Learn more.